ccb-hms/cachehttp/README.md

 # cachehttp: Caching of web resources

-An R package to enable transparent caching of HTTP resources:
+An R package to enable transparent caching of HTTP resources.

-This package uses the [httpuv](https://github.com/rstudio/httpuv/#readme) package to serve files from a 'local' address such as `http://127.0.0.1:<PORT>/` that would use essentially redirect to an external host, but use the [BiocFileCache](https://bioconductor.org/packages/release/bioc/html/BiocFileCache.html) package internally to cache downloaded files.
+This package uses the [httpuv](https://github.com/rstudio/httpuv/#readme) package to serve files from a 'local' address such as `http://127.0.0.1:<PORT>/` that essentially redirects to an external host, but uses the [BiocFileCache](https://bioconductor.org/packages/release/bioc/html/BiocFileCache.html) package internally to cache downloaded files.